-- 1. Upon receipt of the Event Report, the IRB staff pre-reviews the submission and, if needed, contacts the investigator for corrections or additional information. - The IRB Chair or designated reviewer receives and reviews the report and makes an initial determination as to whether the event represents an UAP.
-If needed, the Chair or designee may request additional information from the investigator, sponsor, or others (including study committees, such as data monitoring committees, data safety monitoring boards, or steering committees). - 3.
-If the reviewer determines that the problem does not meet the definition of an UAP, they will determine whether any additional actions are necessary to ensure the protection of human subjects.
-As warranted, the reviewer may refer the matter to the convened IRB for review.
-The results of the review will be recorded on the Event Report Checklist and communicated to the investigator. - 4.
+- Upon receipt of the Closeout/Amendment/Continuation Form, the IRB staff pre- reviews the submission and, if needed, contacts the investigator for corrections or additional information. - 2.
+The IRB Chair or designated reviewer receives and reviews the report and makes an initial determination as to whether the event represents an UAP.
+If needed, the IRB Chair or designee may request additional information from the investigator, sponsor, or others (including study committees, such as data monitoring committees, data safety monitoring boards, or steering committees). - If the reviewer determines that the problem does not meet the definition of an UAP, they will determine whether any additional actions are necessary to ensure the protection of human subjects.
+As warranted, the reviewer may refer the matter to the convened IRB for review. - 4.
 If the reviewer determines that the event may be an UAP, the report will be referred for review by the convened IRB.
 The convened IRB will determine whether the event is a UAP and whether any additional actions, such as those outlined below, are necessary to ensure the protection of human subjects.
 If needed, the IRB may request additional information from the investigator, sponsor, or others (including study committees, such as data monitoring committees, data safety monitoring boards, or steering committees).
 The results of the review will be recorded in the IRB minutes and communicated to the investigator. - 5.
-Based upon the circumstances, the IRB may take any of the following actions, or others, to ensure the protection of human subjects: - a.
-Requiring modifications to the protocol or plan or procedures for implantation of the research (Research Plan) as described in the application and other materials submitted to the IRB; - b.
+Based upon the circumstances, the IRB may take any of the following actions, or others, to ensure the protection of human subjects: - Requiring modifications to the protocol or plan or procedures for implantation of the research (Research Plan) as described in the application and other materials submitted to the IRB; - b.
 Revising the continuing review timetable; - c.
-Modifying the consent process;
+Modifying the consent process; - d.

-- d.
 Modifying the consent document; - e.
 Providing additional information to current participants (e.g., whenever the information may relate to the subject's rights, welfare, or willingness to continue participation); - f.
 Providing additional information to past participants; - g.
 Requiring additional training of the investigator and/or study staff; - h.
 Requiring that current subjects re-consent to participation; - i.
 Monitoring the research; - j.
+Monitoring consent;

-Monitoring consent; - k.
+- k.
 Reporting or referral to appropriate parties (e.g., the IO, Compliance, Risk Management, Privacy); - I. Suspending IRB approval; - m.
-Terminating IRB approval; - n.
+Terminating IRB approval; or - n.
 Other actions as appropriate given the specific circumstances.